dmtrs/EJNestedTreeActions/README.txt

 You first create you table and use the ENestedBehavior like it is described in it's documentation.
 Use the EJNestedTreeBehavior as described in documentation.
-Use CJstree as described in it's documentation. *Attention:* You will need to add some proper callbacks when you will use the jstree for each action you want to use from the EJNestedBehavior.
-This proper callbacks can be found in each actions documentation but will give you an example too.
+Use CJstree as described in it's documentation.

 git repository
 --------------